WithPrecedent/snickerdoodle/docs/advanced.md

 ## Versioning

-When you publish a new version, you should first manually adjust the version in the created repository's `__init__.py` file.
-It will then be automatically adjusted in `pyproject.toml` as well. `snickerdoodle` does not use automatic semantic versioning because the process thinks so many minor updates are "major" and you will [find yourself on version 12.0.0](https://hynek.me/articles/semver-will-not-save-you/) and still in alpha
+`snickerdoodle` does not use automatic semantic versioning because the process thinks so many minor updates are "major" and you will [find yourself on version 12.0.0](https://hynek.me/articles/semver-will-not-save-you/) and still in alpha